 Instructions

 - In a pan over high heat, bring salted water to a boil.
 Meanwhile, prepare your asparagus for blanching.
 Gently bend each asparagus spear until it breaks naturally (or, bend one spear, take note of where it breaks naturally, and slice the remainder with a knife in the same spot).
-Discard the woody ends, then slice each spear into 1 to 2 inch pieces.
+Discard the woody ends, then slice each spear into thirds.

 - In a large bowl, add unsalted butter, lemon zest, salt, and pepper.
 Add hot asparagus and allow butter to melt.
 Toss to coat.